Ordisoftware/Hebrew-Calendar/README.md

 - Added option to display links in current language first.
 - Added Ctrl+B and Decimal shortcuts to go to selected day.
 - Added celebration verses board and command-line option.
+- Improved display of lists of web links by moving those in the current language to the top.
 - The month view shows sun times instead of moon when using sun omer.
 - Some fixes and improvements.
 - Optimized code.